 - $100 Cash Prize and a Gold Medal awarded to the winner of each of the 70 categories

 - Finalist Medals will be awarded to up to five finalists in each of the 70 categories

 - 5. What other benefits will Winners and Finalists receive?

 - In addition to the recognition and prestige of having an award-winning book, Finalists and Winners will also receive the following:

-- A listing in the Next Generation Indie Book Awards Catalog which will be distributed to thousands of book buyers, media, and others!
+- Winners will be listed in the Next Generation Indie Book Awards Catalog which will be distributed to thousands of book buyers, media, and others!

 - Exposure for a full year at www.IndieBookAwards.com as a Winner or Finalist.

-- Invitation to attend the Gala Awards Ceremony at a world famous landmark in New York City.
+- Invitation to attend the Gala Awards Reception held at a world famous landmark in New York City.

 - The opportunity to display Finalist or Winner gold award stickers on your book.

 - Other benefits of an award-winning book (such as potential increased revenue).

-- PLUS, the top 70 books will be reviewed by New York literary agent Marilyn Allen of Allen O'Shea Literary Agency or one of Ms. Allen's co-agents for possible representation (unless an entrant prefers not to have the book forwarded to an agent).
+- PLUS, the top 70 winning books will be reviewed by New York literary agent Marilyn Allen of Allen O'Shea Literary Agency or one of Ms. Allen's co-agents for possible representation (unless an entrant prefers not to have the book forwarded to an agent).